stealify/legacy-1-stealify-contains-bad-justjs-zerojs-stuff/README.md

-# Stealify Incubator for @direktspeed/vmpack & vmdeploy
+# Stealify Incubator for @direktspeed/vmpack & vmdeploy & @open-pwa
 Stealify is a Framework to adopt Software it is a Rockstar Unicorn Project all stable results will be supplyed and rebranded to @direktspeed/vmpack @direktspeed/vmdeploy and @open-pwa/open-pwa

 it aims to provide a uniq interface for fast adopting developing production deploy and production serve your apps and servers or apis.